1672 Musselburgh - The Lawyer Golfer

 Gosford also played Lord Newbyth, Lord of Session, on the East Links at North Berwick in the same year.
 The East Links at North Berwick is no longer played but Musselburgh course is and therefore Sir John Foulis is the first known person who played an extant golf course, which is why it is listed in the Guinness Book of Records as the oldest course.

-Musselburgh is also the site of the world's first recorded women's golf competition, when in 1811, (Royal) Musselburgh Golf Club offered prizes for the fish ladies golf competition held annually on New Year's day.
+It is no surprise therefore that Musselburgh is the site of the world's first known women's golf competition, when the (Royal) Musselburgh Golf Club offered prizes for the fish ladies golf competition held annually on New Year's day 1811.

 In November 1728, Duncan Forbes, President of the Court of Session and 'eminence grise' of the Leith golfers, played golf at Musselburgh with his son.
 He recorded the event with the regret that he wished his son were as good at anything else as he was at golf.